-The score shall be the total of scores selected based on the implemented measures.

-ii) "The evaluation scores for the efficiency of heat source equipment"

-(f) Obligations of owners of specified building regarding the maintenance related to air conditioning equipment.
+The score shall be the total of scores selected based on the implemented measures. - ii) "The evaluation scores for the efficiency of heat source equipment" The score shall be selected based on the implemented measures. - (f) Obligations of owners of specified building regarding the maintenance related to air conditioning equipment.